software-foundations/learning-nodejs/web_moderno_coder/section_34_express/README.md

 - Express middlewares work with the pattern chain of responsability

 - Bodyparser, and cors are some common middlewares in express

+- In POST requests the parameters should be passed in the body of the request

+- However, In POST requests, the parameter can be passed in the query string